Lukas-Siegle/Lukas-Siegle.github.io/src/lib/assets/blog/MarkdownBlogSveltekit.md

 ---
 title: Creating a Markdown Blog with Sveltekit
 date: '2024-11-05'
-description: 'This is my first blog post about creating a blog with Sveltekit'
+description: 'A step-by-step guide to building a blog with SvelteKit and Markdown'
 author: 'Lukas Siegle'
 tags: ['Sveltekit', 'Markdown']
 ---